sharpmachine/slingstonemedia.com/wp-content/plugins/pretty-link/readme.txt

 3. Make sure you have changed your permalink Common Settings in Settings -> Permalinks away from "Default" to something else.
 I prefer using custom and then "/%year%/%month%/%postname%/" for the simplest possible URL slugs with the best performance.

 == Changelog ==

+= 1.5.4 =
+* Fixed XSS Vulnerability
+* Fixed an activation issue
+* Fixed an issue with Pretty Link Export link for Pro users

+= 1.5.2 =
+* Critical performance fix
+* WP_Error on dashboard fix

+= 1.5.1 =
+* Fixed issue with mt_rand overflowing
+* Fixed another XSS Vulnerability
+* Fixed some issues with the automatic update process for pro users
+* Made some big security enhancements
+* Fixed some issues with the public link creation widget
+* Fixed an issue with the update database mechanism
+* Removed Keyword Caching from Pro
+* Optimized Keyword Replacement routine in Pro
+* Fixed a small issues with automatic post link creation routines
+* Changed the way slugs are generated and now default to 4 character slugs

 = 1.5.0 =
 * Fixed XSS Vulnerabilities